Sep 17th, 2010 by Annie

 “Just when I thought I could not eat another bite, two waiters appeared with trays of pastries and tortes that would not have been out of place in an Austro-Hungarian throne room…”

-I couldn’t decide between Rigo Jancsi and Dobos Torte, so I made both!
+I couldn’t decide which Hungarian dessert I wanted to tackle, Rigo Jancsi or Dobos Torte, so I made both!

 “… and with cups of ‘Eszpresszo‘… Somehow we found room for everything.”